Xazax-hun/csa-testbench/README.md

 There is a `run_experiments.py` script to run the Clang Static Analyzer on a set of projects and create a report.
-This script will download the projects from a git repository, figure out the build system, generate a build log, run the Static Analyzer, collect the output, and generate a report.
+This script will download the projects from a git repository or tarball, figure out the build system, generate a build log, run the Static Analyzer, collect the output, and generate a report.

 Example usage: